 These corals are commonly known as the bubble coral, grape coral, or pearl coral due to their appearance.
 Though they have previously been categorized as a member of the Euphylliidae family, their exact taxonomic categorization is largely up for debate and still unknown.

 The common name ‘bubble coral’ is actually used to describe two different genera, Plerogyra and Physogyra.
-The difference between these two genera is that Plerogyra spp. usually have larger bubbles and a blade-like skeleton while Physogyra spp. have smaller bubbles with a flatter skeleton; Physogyra spp. are often referred to as pearl bubbles1.
+The difference between these two genera is that Plerogyra spp. have larger bubbles and a blade-like skeleton while Physogyra spp. have smaller bubbles with a flatter skeleton; Physogyra spp. are often referred to as pearl bubbles1.

 Some of the most common species to come across are Plerogyra sinuosa and Physogyra lichtensteinii.
 Luckily, the care requirements for these two genera do not differ.